Vehicle Controls & Behaviors

 Student

-Sam Cochran, Oliver Knitter, Rohan Kodati, Tianchen Zhao, Yabin Zhang (postdoc), University of Michigan
+Sam Cochran, Oliver Knitter, Saibal De, Rohan Kodati, Yabin Zhang (postdoc), University of Michigan

 Project Summary

-An important consideration in quantum algorithm design is the ability to perform fault-tolerant quantum computation, which necessarily incurs an overhead in the requisite number of physical qubits.
-Although, these overheads are expected to be polylogarithmic in the asymptotic limit of problem size, they are well beyond the near-term capabilities for problem sizes of technological importance.
+An important consideration in quantum algorithm design is the ability to perform fault-tolerant quantum computation, which necessarily incurs an overhead in the requisite number of physical qubits that are well beyond the near-term capabilities for problem sizes of technological importance.
 Interest has thus shifted to hybrid quantum-classical algorithms which involve the optimization of parameters of a variational quantum circuit to prepare a desired target quantum state (see figure).
 These variational algorithms exploit the advantages of a Quantum Processing Unit (QPU) for state preparation as well as a Classical Processing Unit (CPU) for optimization purposes.
 The interaction of a QPU and CPU in this way can plausibly deliver a quantum advantage and variational algorithms have been designed for solving hard combinatorial optimization as well as quantum chemistry problems.

 A theoretical obstacle facing variational quantum algorithms is that they involve the introduction of a stochastic optimization problem as part of the classical outer loop.
 This optimization problem is generically non-convex, which greatly complicates the asymptotic complexity analysis.
 Although asymptotic speedups appear out of reach, it is nevertheless plausible that hybrid quantum-classical algorithms could provide valuable heuristics for solving problems of practical interest.
 Moreover since they involve stochastic optimization, they exhibit noise robustness and can be implemented on noisy intermediate-scale quantum computers with limited number of qubits.

-In parallel to this research, we will pursue classical algorithms for enabling the simulation of our quantum algorithms on foreseeable quantum hardware.
-The main tool we will utilize for this purpose is the Variational Monte Carlo (VMC), which simulates variational quantum states using neural networks.
+In parallel, we pursued classical algorithms for enabling the simulation of our quantum algorithms on foreseeable quantum hardware.
+The main tool we utilized is Variational Monte Carlo (VMC), which simulates variational quantum states using neural networks.
 The use of VMC as a stepping stone will yield valuable lessons about the optimization dynamics, which can be imported to the quantum computing literature upon the availability of quantum hardware.

 Publications: